The two most prominent shapeshifting animals in Japanese folklore are the tanuki (raccoon dog) and kitsune (fox).

-The kitsune and tanuki often pair up in folk tales, with the fox as the Dean Martin character (cool) and the tanuki as Jerry Lewis (comic relief).
+Kitsune and tanuki often team up in folk tales, with the fox as the Dean Martin character (cool) and the tanuki as Jerry Lewis (comic relief).

 Studio Ghibli's Pom Poko depicts a bunch of bumbling tanuki trying to save their land from a housing development.
 They inflict a lot of Road Runner vs. Coyote damage on themselves and the construction workers, but don't get much done until a smooth-talking fox shows up.

 Kitsune are servants of Inari, the Shinto god of rice and industry.
-Although the tanuki are masters of disguise and deception, the kitsune's greater intelligence and magical powers (signified by the number of their tails) elevated them to the heights of human society.
+Although the tanuki are masters of disguise, the kitsune's greater intelligence and magical powers (signified by the number of their tails) elevated them to the heights of human society.

 Many fairy tales depict kitsune assuming human form, not to take advantage of people, but out of true love and devotion.
 The most famous of these is "The Fox Wife."
 An updated version can be found in the opening story arc of the anime series Kanon.

 The story likely had its origins with Kuzunoha, the mother of Abe no Seimei, the powerful Heian period astrologer and diviner.
 She was said to be a kitsune who bestowed a portion of her magical powers on her son.